 A major Welsh rebellion against Norman rule occurred in 1136-7 with a battle being fought at Kidwelly between Maurice de Londres and Gwenillan, wife of Gruffudd ap Rhys, Lord of Deheubarth.
-Maurice rose in prominence during the reign of King Stephen (1135-54) and in 1139 he was granted Kidwelly; it seems Roger had fallen from grace at this time.
+Maurice rose to prominence during the reign of King Stephen (1135-54) and in 1139 he was granted Kidwelly (for Bishop Roger seems to have fallen from grace at this time).

 In 1190 Kidwelly was captured by Gruffudd ap Rhys, Lord Rhys.
-His death in 1197 marked a reversal of Welsh fortunes however and the castle was back in the hands of the de Londres family by the early thirteenth century.
-A further Welsh attack, this time by Rhys Gryg of Dinefwr Castle (one of the sons of the Lord Rhys), was made in 1215 with the castle held by him until 1220 when it once again returned to the de Londres.
-The castle was attacked again in 1231 and badly damaged.
+However, his death in 1197 marked a reversal of Welsh fortunes and the castle was back in the hands of the de Londres family by the early thirteenth century.
+A further Welsh attack in 1215, this time by Rhys Gryg of Dinefwr Castle (one of the sons of the Lord Rhys), successfully seized the castle and it remained in Welsh hands until 1220 when it was once again returned to the de Londres.
+The castle was attacked once more in 1231 and badly damaged.
 At some point during this turbulent time the timber defences of the castle were rebuilt in stone although whether this was due to Welsh or Norman work is unknown.

-In 1283 the castle was granted to William de Valence, Lord of Pembroke who made further upgrades to Kidwelly.
-Returning to the de Chaworth family in 1291 it then passed through marriage to Henry, second son of Edmund Crouchback who was brother to Edward I. Henry would be raised Earl of Lancaster in 1327 following the execution of his elder brother, Thomas.
+In 1283 the castle was granted to William de Valence, Earl of Pembroke who held it due to the minority of the heir, Matilda de Chaworth, and he made further upgrades to Kidwelly.
+Returning to the de Chaworth family in 1291 it then passed through marriage to Henry, second son of Edmund Crouchback who was brother to Edward I. Henry would be created the Earl of Lancaster in 1327 following the execution of his elder brother, Thomas.
 It would then pass through his daughter Blanche into the hands of John of Gaunt, first Duke of Lancaster.

 John's son, Henry Bolingbroke, had a turbulent relationship with Richard II.
 He had been temporarily exiled in 1398 for allegedly treasonous comments but when John of Gaunt died in 1399, Richard seized the opportunity to confiscate his vast estates including Kidwelly.
 Henry immediately invaded initially seeking to reclaim his inheritance but expanded his objective into a bid for the Crown.
 He forced Richard to abdicate, took the throne as Henry IV and murdered the former King in Pontefract Castle.
 With the Duchy of Lancaster now restored to the new King, Kidwelly became a Royal castle.